MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: RESULTS

 \subsection{Intervention Acceptance Rate}

 The effectiveness of a persuasion strategy is directly measured by the rate of successful prevention of user engagement with the targeted application (\ie intervention acceptance rate).
-We compare the overall acceptance rate (Sec. \ref{sub:ac-overall}), acceptance rate for generated persuasion content (Sec. \ref{sub:ac-persua}), and thumb-up rate (Sec. \ref{sub:feedback}).
-Moreover, we also conduct a detailed analysis of the acceptance rate across strategies (Sec. \ref{sub:ac-stra}), mental states and activities (Sec. \ref{sub:ac-mental-activity}).
+We compared the overall acceptance rate (Sec. \ref{sub:ac-overall}), the acceptance rate for generated persuasion content (Sec. \ref{sub:ac-persua}), and thumb-up rate (Sec. \ref{sub:feedback}).
+Moreover, we also conducted a detailed analysis of the acceptance rate across strategies (Sec. \ref{sub:ac-stra}), mental states, and activities (Sec. \ref{sub:ac-mental-activity}).